Mathematics at Barlby Primary School

 The structure of a lesson will vary based on the topic covered and the needs of the pupils.
 Steps throughout a lesson are small to ensure that all pupils understand the key concepts before they are exposed to new ones.
 It is important that nothing is assumed and that all key prior knowledge is revisited as appropriate.
 It is expected that all pupils have the opportunity to apply their understanding of a topic as a result of their exposure to rich and deep mathematical problems.
 During a lesson or a series of lessons children will be given the opportunity to practise new skills, apply these skills in different ways as a result of variation or within a different concept and reason and explain about the concept.

-Learning in each lesson is differentiated and adapted to meet the needs of each individual learner.
+Learning in each lesson is adapted to meet the needs of each individual learner.
 In Year Six children are streamed for maths lessons.
 Children in all other classes sit in mixed ability pairings to allow collaborative learning, exposure to different opinions about the same work and regular opportunities for discussion of answers to support pupils’ reasoning skills and check and deepen their understanding.
 Learners are supported by the structure of the lesson, their peers and additional adults as well as scaffolds provided by teachers.
 Children are extended as a result of higher order questioning and problem solving, rather than acceleration to new content.
 It is expected that all pupils will experience challenge in a lesson.

 All adults in the classroom mark during the lesson, in a time efficient manner, to allow an immediate evaluation of understanding to be achieved by the end of the lesson.
 This allows for misconceptions to be addressed on the same day or during Guided Maths the next day, ensuring all children understand the concepts taught.
 If there is a common misconception, the whole class will be exposed to it within the next lesson.
-Teachers use purple to highlight a development area and provide an RTM (respond marking) when they feel the child needs consolidation or challenging.
+Teachers use purple to highlight a development area and provide an RTM (respond to marking) when they feel the child needs consolidation or challenging.

 Formative assessment forms a crucial part of every lesson and as such is built-in to lesson design.
-It is therefore important that classroom activities are well structured providing regular opportunities for discussion as well as further opportunities for reasoning and problem solving skills to be developed.
+It is therefore important that classroom activities are well-structured providing regular opportunities for discussion as well as further opportunities for reasoning and problem-solving skills to be developed.
 Summative assessment using PUMA Maths assessment, completed at the end of each term, provides an age- standardised score for each child, enabling teachers to monitor and track pupil’s progress.
-Where progress is not secure, then more detailed monitoring and recording may be justified
+Where progress is not secure, then more detailed monitoring and recording may be justified.